Name: Bow Wow

 Donna says that Bow Wow and the other two dogs in the household often jockey for position when she’s sitting on the couch in the evenings.
 Each dog wants to sit right next to her, but there’s not enough room for all three, and scuffles can sometimes break out when Bow Wow feels his personal space is being encroached upon by the other dogs.
 So Donna created a pallet on the floor, made out of a foam pad plus some blankets and pillows.
 The pallet offers each dog his own space close to Donna but far enough from the others to keep the peace.
 “Bow Wow sometimes growls at the others, but it’s happening less now.
 They are learning to respect his space,” comments Donna.
 “Hanging out on the pallet together is calming for them.”
 Kudos to Donna for coming up with a simple solution to reduce doggie tension!

 Foster caregivers like Donna buy precious time for special needs animals like Bow Wow, allowing them to heal physically and to adjust to living with other animals while awaiting their forever homes.
-You can help too, by becoming a sponsor of our Compassionate Circle program.
+You can help too, by becoming a supporter of our Sponsorship Program.

 Little Bow Wow has been experiencing some big changes in his world.
 In addition to canine companion Jay, another dog recently joined the household – Romeo, Donna’s daughter’s dog.
 So now Bow Wow has not one but two other dogs to compete with for food, toys, treat and attention.
 This has caused some scuffles, because Bow Wow is extremely protective of his stuff.
 “Romeo is headstrong and so is Bow Wow, so I’m on edge a lot more now,” says Donna.
 However, having other dogs around also has its benefits.
 Romeo was taught to sit to be leashed.
 Bow Wow is starting to learn this behavior himself by watching Romeo.
 “I’ve been working on crate training them,” says Donna.
 “Bow Wow watches the others go into crate and get a treat.
 Bow Wow was crated or tied up most of his life, so it causes him stress.
 He’s now seeing that it’s okay to go in a crate and that he’s safe.
 That’s a positive.”